pottekkat/personal-website/content/newsletter/nl-open-source-standards-and-updated-newsletter.md

 In this article, I explain everything I learned about standards through the lens of the Gateway API in an attempt to understand how we can build better standards.

 **Read here**: "[How Standards Consolidate](/posts/standards/)"

+This week, I will be working on a new article on Nginx.